codeTrackLift/bustracker/README.md

 > Run Button

-Click to fetch API data and create bus markers on the map.
+Click to fetch MBTA API data and create bus markers on the map.
 Once clicked, button is disabled and button text changes to 'Live'.
 API data is refreshed every 15s.

 > Map Controls